No products in the basket.

 Size 55 x 15 x 60cm

-Delivery FREE within 2 weeks to UK
+Delivery approx 4 weeks to Mainland UK

 Click here to view the Bronze Ballerina Sculptures Click here to view the Chinese Limestone Pedestal Collection Click here to view the Bronze Armillary Sphere Sundials Click here for Men & Women Sculptures Here to view Boys & Girls Sculptures And here for Modern & Abstract Sculptures